Is it for you?

 Visit the Official Website

 Explore JHU and NFP Resources

-All applicants nominated by JHU’s campus committee are enrolled in our GRMMC Blackboard site, which contains a wealth of information and resources about the application process.
+All applicants should enroll in our U.K./Ireland Scholarships Canvas site, which contains a wealth of information and resources about the application process.
 Please email us to request access in the spring.